rackerlabs/rackspace-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 synchronized with Exchange mailboxes.
 If you use Rackspace Email, create a new security group for the users that will be synchronized with Rackspace Email mailboxes.
-If you use both Hosted Exchange and Rackspace Email, you will have two security groups.
+If you use both Hosted Exchange and Rackspace Email, you will create two security groups.
 Directory Sync creates and manages mailboxes for all user objects that you add to the security groups.

 #### User Mailboxes

-Directory Sync associates Active Directory user objects with email accounts by their mail attribute.
+Directory Sync associates Active Directory user objects with email accounts using their mail attribute.
 The mail attribute is the email address property associated with the user.

 #### Password synchronization

-Password synchronization occurs *after* the user object has synchronized to the mailbox.
+Password synchronization occurs after the user object has synchronized to the mailbox.
 Password changes occur on their own synchronization interval and with a higher priority than other synchronization sessions.